jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

  - In the game, the Greenhouse is at the top of the Manor.
 The gallery is the room with Verso's canvas (that the world of the continent is in)
- - Greenhouse is a land tutor
+ - Greenhouse is a land tutor, because it's ... green!
  - Gallery is another cost reducer to enable painter strategies

 ## Manor Kitchen // Manor Cellar